Profile profile for FeingoldE

 B.A., University of Wisconsin – Madison, History, 2005

-MSc., University of Oxford (St. Antony’s College), Economic and Social History
+MSc., University of Oxford (St. Antony’s College), Economic and Social History, 2008

 - Collecting contemporary currencies and documenting the development of new monetary technologies worldwide

-As a student at the University of Oxford, Dr. Feingold held the Clarendon Scholarship, John Roberts Scholarship, Beit Research Scholarship, and Designated Research Studentship in Modern History.
-She received numerous grants in support of her doctoral research and was awarded a special prize from the Robert Herbert Memorial Fund for her research.
-After completing her doctorate, Feingold joined the Department of Coins and Medals at the British Museum as a Project Curator for the Money in Africa project.
+As a student at the University of Oxford, Ellen held the Clarendon Scholarship, John Roberts Scholarship, Beit Research Scholarship, and Designated Research Studentship in Modern History.
+She received numerous grants in support of her doctoral research on the development and decolonization of the High Court of Tanzania.
+She was also awarded a special prize from the Robert Herbert Memorial Fund for her research on the history of the British Colonial Legal Service.
+After completing her doctorate, Ellen joined the Department of Coins and Medals at the British Museum as a Project Curator for the Money in Africa project.
 She was a co-curator of a display on mobile money in Africa in the Citi Money Gallery in 2013.

 - American Historical Association